 Subscribe to our e-blast to learn more about the Universal Broadband Fund.
 Contact us if interested.

 - E-blast #9 – March 2021

 - E-blast #8 – March 2021

 The Government of Canada has several programs supporting high-speed Internet access for all Canadians, especially in rural and remote communities.
 A list is available via the High Speed Internet for All of Canada page.
 If you can't find what you are looking for, we would be pleased to help you.
 Contact us for more information.

 Frequently Asked Questions

 Q1.
 What is the Universal Broadband Fund?

-The $1.75 billion Universal Broadband Fund will provide funding to support a diversity of high-speed Internet projects across the country.
+With the proposed Budget 2021, the now $2.75 billion Universal Broadband Fund will provide funding to support a diversity of high-speed Internet projects across the country.
 It has been designed to fund broadband infrastructure projects that will bring high-speed Internet at 50/10 Megabits per second (Mbps), with a focus on rural and remote communities.
 The funding supports connecting Canadians via several streams: $750 million to fund large, high-impact projects; up to $50 million for mobile projects that primarily benefit Indigenous peoples; and, up to $150 million through our Rapid Response Stream for projects that can be completed in 2021.